edoyango/learngenomics.dev/docs/02-genomic-variation/06-variant-equivalence.md

 # Variant Equivalence

-A common problem in calling genomic variation is the multitude of ways a variation can be annotated.
-Two different variant callers might describe the same genomic alternations in two different ways.
-For example, consider the variation that occurs in the figure below: either notation captures the event correctly, but one considers there to be an SNV then insertion while the other considers the event a deletion and subsequent insertion.
+A common problem in calling genomic variation is the multitude of ways a variation can be annotated. <mark>Two different variant callers might describe the same genomic alternations in two different ways.</mark> For example, consider the variation that occurs in the figure below: either notation captures the event correctly, but one considers there to be an SNV then insertion while the other considers the event a deletion and subsequent insertion.
 These differences make